-Our audit of the Group for the year ended 31 March 2019 was planned and executed having considered the key activities of the Group during the year, including a transaction entered into by the Company to provide lending to a special purpose vehicle, Queenhithe Lending Designated Activity Company ("Queenhithe"), which will make loans to UK small businesses.
-Our assessment is that the primary operations of the Group remained largely unchanged from the prior year up until 31 March 2019.
+Our audit of the Group for the year ended 31 March 2020 was planned and executed having considered the key activities of the Group during the year.
+Our assessment is that the primary operations of the Group remained largely unchanged from the prior year up until 31 March 2020.